From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 The Executive Summary

 But coordination is breaking down.
-Tasks falling through cracks.
+Tasks are falling through the cracks.
 “I thought you were handling that.”
 Duplicate work.
 Conflicting priorities.
 Takeshi is routing every decision, every question, every conflict.
-Twelve direct reports = bottleneck.
+Twelve direct reports → bottleneck.

 Takeshi is already experiencing the early signs at $88K: